OleksandrShchur/TruckLoader/README.md

 Developed with ❤️ in Ukraine

-📄 License
+📄 License:
-MIT License — free to use, modify, and distribute.
+[MIT License](https://opensource.org/license/mit) — free to use, modify, and distribute.